United States Senate Environment and Public Works Subcommittee on Transportation Safety, Infrastructure Security, and Water Quality: History

 The subcommittee was created in 2007 during committee organization of the 110th Congress when several areas of jurisdiction were transferred from other subcommittees, particularly the Subcommittee on Transportation and Infrastructure.

 Members, 110th Congress

-The subcommittee was chaired by Frank Lautenberg of New Jersey, and the ranking member was David Vitter of Louisiana.
+During the 110 Congress, the subcommittee was chaired by Frank Lautenberg of New Jersey, and the ranking member while David Vitter of Louisiana served as a ranking member.